Introduction

 up to date section for more information.

-can also install specific versions of Rust, such as 1.45.2
+rustup can also install specific versions of Rust, such as 1.45.2 or

 installing different channels and releases.
 See the Overrides chapter for